raystack/dagger/docs/docs/advance/post_processor.md

 **Function**

-This configuration will populate field `event_timestamp` with a timestamp of when the event is processed
+This configuration will populate field `event_timestamp` with a timestamp of when the event is processed, and the `json_payload` field with the body of incoming proto message in JSON format.

 ```properties
 PROCESSOR_POSTPROCESSOR_ENABLE = true